 On the surface, a roadside emergency can certainly be an inconvenience and even result in some difficult consequences.
 But being hit by another vehicle is not something that many people think about until a similar situation happens to them.
-As personal injury lawyers, the staff at Lebowitz & Mzhen, LLC, is well aware of the inherent dangers of being stranded on the shoulder of a high-speed beltway or interstate.
+As personal injury lawyers, the staff at Lebowitz & Mzhen Personal Injury Lawyers, is well aware of the inherent dangers of being stranded on the shoulder of a high-speed beltway or interstate.
 The chances of being struck by a passing car or commercial vehicle are increased in situations such as this.

 Whether one is the motorist who is stranded, the tow truck operator arriving on the scene, or the Good Samaritan offering to help out, each shares similar risks when standing mere feet from traffic speeding by at 50 or 60 miles per hour.
 Many times we have read about individuals who have died or been severely hurt in a roadside car crash under these kinds of circumstances.
 The simple act of running out of gas can easily turn into a life-threatening event should another vehicle sideswipe or rear-end the disabled vehicle, killing or seriously injuring the occupants.

-Here at Lebowitz & Mzhen, we have heard many terrible stories of people being killed while inspecting their vehicle for a blown-out tire, empty gas tank, over-heated engine or other inconvenient, yet hardly life-threatening car problem.
+Here at Lebowitz & Mzhen Personal Injury Lawyers, we have heard many terrible stories of people being killed while inspecting their vehicle for a blown-out tire, empty gas tank, over-heated engine or other inconvenient, yet hardly life-threatening car problem.
 Unfortunately, roadside collisions and highway shoulder accidents occur all around Maryland on a fairly regular basis.
 As preventable as these traffic wrecks tend to be, we likely will continue to see them play out time and time again.

 Fatalities from roadside impacts are usually a factor of speed.
 Drivers in oncoming vehicles can sometimes be caught off guard at highway speeds, especially if their view is blocked by a larger vehicle ahead.
 This is why it is always advisable to move out of the lanes nearest the shoulder on which the disabled vehicle is parked to avoid a potential crash situation.